sugarvoid/Red-Light-Green-Light/README.md

 # red-light-green-light

-Simple red light, green light app.
+Simple red light, green light app made with Godot.
 Not a game.